Insourcing Payroll to Leverage Your ERP and Drive Innovation

 Payroll is a process that by definition has a direct and meaningful impact on every company employee.
 For an employee, getting paid timely and accurately, without worry or concern, is understandably high on the priority list.
 However, unlike other back-office processes where the underlying nature of work activities may include many industry or company-specific differences, Payroll differences are shaped more by country or local regulatory compliance issues, which can make the process an ideal candidate for an Outsource Service Provider that is positioned to provide specific expertise in this complex environment.

-A recent Peeriosity PeercastTM featured a large global company with over $50B in annual revenue discussing their experience with transitioning from fully outsourced Payroll processes to a model where over 70% of employees have their payroll processed inhouse using the companies predominate ERP system, SAP.
-For the 30% of employee base where their Payroll is processed by an Outsourced Service Provider, they are typically located in smaller markets and countries where the predominate ERP is something other than SAP.
-One of the major reasons to bring 70% of Payroll back inhouse was to leverage existing capabilities in the service center using an SAP based system.
-Other factors cited in the decision included greater sustainability, reduced cost of operations, and a greater emphasis on future innovations where there is full line of sight to innovation opportunities, priority setting, and scheduling.
+A recent Peeriosity PeercastTM featured a large global company with over $50B in annual revenue discussing their experience with transitioning from fully outsourced Payroll processes to a model where over 70% of employees have their payroll processed in-house using the company’s predominate ERP system, SAP.
+For the 30% of the employee base where Payroll is processed by an Outsourced Service Provider, they are typically located in smaller markets and countries where the predominant ERP is something other than SAP.
+One of the major reasons to bring 70% of Payroll back in-house was to leverage existing capabilities in the service center using an SAP-based system.
+Other factors cited in the decision included greater sustainability, reduced cost of operations, and a greater emphasis on future innovations where there is a full line of sight to innovation opportunities, priority setting, and scheduling.

 For details, Peeriosity members are encouraged to sign into the member’s area to view the complete presentation and listen to the recorded Peercast.